-The Marine Mammal Center’s award-winning educators are providing new online learning resources on a weekly basis intended to aid families and teachers in guiding youth of all ages to learn more about marine mammal health, science and conservation.
+The Marine Mammal Center’s award-winning educators are providing new online learning resources to aid families and teachers in guiding youth of all ages to learn more about marine mammal health, science and conservation.

 Stewardship Saturday: Career Panel with The Marine Mammal Center StaffMay 27, 2020

 Considering making stewardship part of your career path?
 Watch this recorded version of our first-ever Stewardship Saturday event to be inspired by how some of our staff at The Marine Mammal Center have done just that.
 We also encourage you to reflect on the experience and share some feedback with us.

 You already know that littering is not good for the planet.
 Not only does it make our Earth dirty, it also makes it unsafe for animals.
 In Hawaiʻi, there is a saying: “Aloha ʻĀina.”
 This means to love and respect the land.
 Download Aloha ʻĀina to learn more about what you can do to help respect our planet and help Hawaiian monk seals like Nihoʽole.

 Finding Fish for FurnadoMay 13, 2020

 Climate change affects marine mammals in many ways.
 Students ages 10 and up can learn more about one of our former patients, northern fur seal Furnado, the role climate change plays in his environment, and what you can do to help reduce the effects of climate change.
 Download Finding Fish for Furnado.